matheusbn/fxtch/README.md

 # fxtch
-A tiny wrapper around fetch for an easier API
+A tiny wrapper around fetch for an easier API.